• Skip to primary navigation

 We've found it perfect for marinades too.
 It lends a depth that makes every bite memorable.

-For those who love a bit of flair in their food, we recommend checking out suggestions on using sesame oil as an alternative.
-This spot has ideas that can help elevate your dishes.
+For those who love a bit of flair in their food, we recommend checking out suggestions on using sesame oil as an alternative, including sesame seed swaps for nutty flavor.
+This spot has ideas that can help improve your dishes.

 6 - Avocado Oil